-In 2022, we are focused on the continued expansion of our service offerings and revenue growth opportunities through internal development, collaborations, and through opportunistic strategic acquisitions.
-In addition, as further described at Note 6, on March 25, 2022, we entered into a common stock purchase agreement (the "Purchase Agreement") with Tumim Stone Capital, LLC ("Tumim").
-Pursuant to the Purchase Agreement, the Company has the right, but not the obligation, to sell to Tumim, and Tumim is obligated to purchase, up to \$10,000,000 of newly issued shares of the Company's common stock, from time to time during the term of the Purchase Agreement, subject to certain limitations and conditions.
-In addition, on May 16, 2022, as further described at Note 7, the Company entered into a Securities Purchase Agreement with three institutional investors, providing for the sale and issuance of a new series of senior convertible notes in the aggregate original principal amount of \$4,320,000, of which 8% is an original issue discount.
-Our management believes that our cash balances and capital raising facilities in place will be sufficient to meet our cash requirements through at least May 2023.
+As further described at Note 6, on March 25, 2022, we entered into a common stock purchase agreement with an institutional investor.
+Pursuant to the agreement, the Company has the right, but not the obligation, to sell to the investor, and the investor is obligated to purchase, up to \$10,000,000 of newly issued shares of the Company's common stock, from time to time during the term of the agreement, subject to certain limitations and conditions.

+In addition, on May 16, 2022, as further described at Note 5, the Company entered into a securities purchase agreement with three institutional investors, providing for the sale and issuance of a new series of senior convertible notes in the aggregate original principal amount of \$4,320,000, of which 8% is an original issue discount.